adityayedetore/povstim-with-childes/README.md

 # povstim-with-childes
-repo to house code for summer poverty of the stimulus with CHILDES project
+repo to house code for summer project on poverty of the stimulus with CHILDES